SunsetSamu/balatro-cards-effect-css/readme.md

 ## Acknowledgements

-Inspired by various creative card effects found on the web.
-The structure and effect implementation are intended as a customizable template for your projects.
+Inspired by the incredible team behind Balatro and it's aesthetics.